 Angela was first elected to represent Lanark and Hamilton East in the 2015 General Election and is very proud to represent her home constituency in the House of Commons.
 She was subsequently re-elected at the 2017 and 2019 elections.

 From an early age Angela has been politically and socially aware and was committed to her various causes long before she was elected to Parliament.
 She was a Councillor for South Lanarkshire for three years and was made National Convener of Young Scots for Independence in 2014.

 Angela’s political interests are focused on achieving social justice and equality, including widening the franchise to 16 and 17 year olds, equal marriage, closing the gender pay gap, and 50:50 parliamentary representation for men and women.
-Angela has spoken widely on mental health issues and is a passionate promoter of LGBT rights, both in the UK and globally.
+Angela has spoken widely on mental health issues, justice for WASPI women, and is a passionate promoter of LGBT rights, both in the UK and globally.

 Angela campaigned to remain in the European Union and has championed the rights of EU nationals living in the UK following the vote to leave.